- Watch Out for Holiday Gift Scams

 - The same goes for buying and giving new, unused toys to holiday toys-for-kids drives, which have become very popular.
 Tip: Save the purchase receipt for the toys and request verification of the contribution from the sponsoring organization.
 If the drop point for the toys is unmanned and it is not possible to obtain a contribution verification from the organization, the IRS will allow a deduction of up to $249, provided you document the purchase of your donation.

-If you have questions about how any of these suggestions might impact your tax situation, please give us a call; Happy Holidays.
-Stay Safe and Mask-Up.
+If you have questions about how any of these suggestions might impact your tax situation, please give us a call; and happy holidays.

 “Serving Lake Wylie, Clover, Fort Mill, Rock Hill, Belmont NC, Gastonia, Charlotte and Surrounding Area Individuals and Small Business Owners”